microsoft/Build26-LAB510-take-llms-from-prototype-to-production-on-aks/docs/README.md

 ## Overview

 AI Runway is an open-source accelerator that simplifies deploying LLMs on Kubernetes.
 By treating models as native Kubernetes resources, AI Runway offers a single interface that adapts to multiple inference backends.

 In this workshop, you will deploy LLMs on Azure Kubernetes Service (AKS) CPU nodes and GPU nodes, implement custom resources for scaling and networking, configure GPU and latency monitoring, and explore how GitOps patterns with Argo CD can bring this to production.

 ## Prerequisites

 This workshop assumes you have:

-- **Foundational Kubernetes knowledge** - You're comfortable with concepts like pods, deployments, services, namespaces, and kubectl commands
+- **Foundational Kubernetes knowledge**: You're comfortable with concepts like pods, deployments, services, namespaces, and kubectl commands
-- **Basic AKS familiarity** - You've worked with Azure Kubernetes Service before (provisioning, connecting, node pools)
+- **Basic AKS familiarity**: You've worked with Azure Kubernetes Service before (provisioning, connecting, node pools)
-- **A HuggingFace account** (recommended) - Required only if you want to deploy gated models (e.g., Meta Llama) but recommended to avoid throttling.
+- **A Hugging Face account** (highly recommended): Required only if you want to deploy gated models (e.g., Meta Llama) but recommended to avoid throttling.
 You can create one at [huggingface.co/join](https://huggingface.co/join)

 Everything else - GPU operators, inference engines, Gateway API, Argo CD - will be explained as you encounter it.

 ### Required Tools

-Before you proceed with the lab environment, ensure you have the following:
+The lab VM comes pre-installed with the following tools:

 | Tool                                                                 | Purpose                                          |
 | -------------------------------------------------------------------- | ------------------------------------------------ |